Welcome to wdbydana.com the website of Dana and Cindy Bratton, former missionaries

 directed her to receive you and your Bibles.
 She will put the Bibles on

-chain of stores.
+the front counter.
 Those Bibles led to an invitation from the Gideon Camp of

 Phuket for me to become a Gideon which gave me many more Bibles to distribute to